-The Marion County School District will apply for Federal Programs funding, including Titles I, II and Title VI for the 2013-2014 school year.
+The Marion County School District will apply for Federal Programs funding, including Titles I, II and Title VI for the 2015-2016 school year.
 For questions or comments, call the Federal Programs office at 601-736-0640, or visit the office at 1010 Hwy 13 North, Columbia, MS during normal business hours.

 Local schools from the Marion County School District have been recognized at the recent statewide conference of the Program of Research and Evaluation of Public Schools (PREPS) for being named as a Value Added School.
-The awards were presented during the 2014 PREPS-MAPE Conference, March 19-20, 2014, at the Pearl River Resort in Choctaw, MS.
+The awards were presented during the 2015 PREPS-MAPE Conference, March 18-19, 2015, at the Pearl River Resort in Choctaw, MS.

-East Marion High School--SATP2 Biology I
+East Marion High School--SATP2 U.S. History

 PREPS Value Added analysis allows for comparisons of educational performance among Mississippi Schools, taking into account (or holding constant) the impact of differences in the socioeconomic background of the students considered in the research.
 The model is used in the PREPS Value Added Awards Program to identify schools which are adding value by performing significantly better than other schools with comparable socioeconomic circumstances.
 The Value Added analysis produces a band of predicted score performance and recognizes those schools which are performing above the predicted band.

 The Mississippi Association of Educators annually sponsors a Spelling Bee, which gives students grades 1-8 the opportunity to participate in the Scripps National Spelling Bee program.
 In addition to improving students' spelling skills and increasing their vocabularies, spelling bee participation provides valuable experience in developing poise - a necessary skill for success in public speaking, performing arts, and athletics.